izen57/Save-the-Most-Precious-Thing/Report.md

 ### Mikhail's contribution
 I developed the inventory and operations with it, a logic of items and in-game time counter.
 While the inventory is just a wrapper over the Java array, the behaviour of items is more complex.
 As it was mentioned before they can be applicable and non-applicable with the help of `AbstractItem` and `IApllicable` but at the beggining there was also `INonApplicable` interface.
-I would like to highlite that I had to make the `getItem` method in the `Inventory` class so-called covariant to take both applicable and non-applicable items.
+I would like to highlight that I had to make the `getItem` method in the `Inventory` class so-called covariant to take both applicable and non-applicable items.
-But we thought this pattern is too complex since we may use just `AbstractItem` and `IApllicable` to follow applicability.
+But we thought this pattern is too complex since we may use just `AbstractItem` and `IAppllicable` to follow applicability.

 The counter of the in-game time counts, to be honest, not the time itself but the user's steps and converting it to the in-game minutes with the help of predeclared constants.
 That is why the game time follows only when the user takes a step.